ditanner/KeepUp/README.md

-# KeepUp
+# Shitstorm
-KeepUp is a party game for the Blinks game system
+Shitstorm is a party game for the Blinks game system